iamnotpi/PyTorch-models/README.md

 # PyTorch Models
-My implementations of some popular models
+My implementations of some popular models.
+1. LeNet-5